Aerobic Respiration - Defination, Diagrams,Differences

 Aerobic Respiration and Weight Loss

 The aerobic respiration process is connected to weight loss due to the high metabolic rate that comes with it.
-Due to this, there are high calories burnt during workouts and energy is restored from the fats stored in the body.
-It produces carbon dioxide as a by-product, which our bodies use to get rid of the CO2 molecule.
+Due to this, high calories are burnt during workouts and energy is restored from the fats stored in the body.
 Some important mechanisms are discussed below in the points.

 • The carbon atoms released as carbon dioxide come from the food we eat, which is sugar or fat.

-• We tend to breathe heavily while exercising and engaging in calorie-burning activities.
+• We tend to breathe heavily while exercising and engaging in calorie burning activities.
 This is when the body burns out more oxygen and sugar at a faster rate than normal, and there is more production of ATP for energy generation.
-More carbon dioxide is being emitted.
+More carbon dioxide is emitted.

 • When the body uses ATP at a faster rate than normal, to compensate for the need for more oxygen molecules for the cells, the cells start performing anaerobic respiration to supply oxygen at a fast rate.